cdktf/cdktf-provider-consul/docs/service.csharp.md

 - *Type:* string

+Specifies a timeout for outgoing connections in the case of a HTTP or TCP check.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs/resources/service#timeout Service#timeout}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.19.0/docs/resources/service#timeout Service#timeout}

 ---